Identification of service gaps for people of diverse sexual orientation, gender identity or intersex status

 The Commonwealth Government is working to identify gaps in the coordination and capability of supports for people with diverse sexual orientation, gender identity or intersex status affected by violence.

-- conducting research and consultations with LGBTIQ+ communities and organisations representing those communities
+- conducting research and consultations with LGBTIQA+ communities and organisations representing those communities

-- working with people of diverse sexual orientation, gender identity and intersex status and LGBTIQ+ organisations to identify how family, domestic and sexual violence services can support people appropriately
+- working with people of diverse sexual orientation, gender identity and intersex status and LGBTIQA+ organisations to identify how family, domestic and sexual violence services can support people appropriately

-- assessing the services available for LGBTIQ+ people and work with mainstream and specialist services in the sector to identify service gaps
+- assessing the services available for LGBTIQA+ people and work with mainstream and specialist services in the sector to identify service gaps

 - developing guidance material for service providers on how to evaluate and improve their existing services.